 This course is suggested for wine lovers of all skill levels - whether you are a practicing sommelier or a relative novice as a taster, this course will significantly increase your ability to smell and taste wine, build your vocabulary and give you an in-depth knowledge of the components of wine aroma and flavor.
 Your tastebuds are limited to sensing the five basic flavors - sweet, sour, salty, bitter and umami.
 It is your olfactory sensor that expands on that foundation and creates a perception of flavor.

 The only prerequisite for this course, developed with a world class perfumer and our own Master of Wine James Cluer, is that you have a passion for increasing your knowledge and awareness of wine.
 If you are a professional in the wine trade and have tasting exams in your future, this course is an essential aid to your ability.
 You will be astonished how this guided experience will enhance your skills.
 For details on what the course entails, click the button below.

 Fine Vintage's French Wine Professional Course

 Many countries grow grapes and make wine but I think it is safe to say that the single country with the most famous wine regions, the most prized properties and the most classic wines is France.
 Wine did not begin here, though for many of us, our love of wine may well have begun with a bottle from France.
 In this course, we have crafted a two day celebration and exploration of French wine: where it is grown, how it differs from region to region and, in each major region, the classic grapes and types of wine.
 Alsace, Bordeaux, Burgundy, Champagne, the Loire and more are given extensive treatment in both discussion and tasting.
 Altogether, you will taste nearly 40 wines from a dozen regions and, at the end of the course, an exam will certify your accomplishment as a French Wine Professional.
-For more details on what the course entails, click on the button below.
+You must have your WSET Level 2 certification to take this class.
+For more details on what the course entails and upcoming dates, click on the button below.